vim-autoformat/vim-autoformat/README.md

 Notice that `g:formatprg_args_expr_cs` can be evaluated.
 As you see, this allows us to dynamically define some parameters.
-In this example, the indent width that astyle will use, depends on the value of `&shiftwidth`.
+In this example, the indent width that astyle will use, depends on the buffer local value of `&shiftwidth`.
+So if you're editing a csharp file and change the `shiftwidth`, the `formatprg_args_expr_<filetype>` will change correspondingly.

 For the default formatprogram definitions, the options `expandtab` and `shiftwidth` are taken into account whenever possible.
 This means that the formatting style will match your current vim settings as much as possible.